lampeh/CoverLock/README.md

 TODO:
 -----
-- Configurable delay
+- Configurable delay and other preferences
-- Re-enable foreground service on boot
-- Un-register sensor listener on lock, re-register on screen on event
+- Un-register sensor listener on lock, re-register on screen on event (optional, might save battery)
-- Wake up device if uncovered (optional)